 top of page

-Samantha Ratcliffe is committed to enhancing access to free and enriching community writing spaces and experiences.
-With almost six years of experience teaching English at both high school and undergraduate levels, she considers herself a lifelong learner who has a profound passion for all things poetry and small press publishing.
-Her mission is to promote accessible creative opportunities throughout the Commonwealth.
+Samantha Ratcliffe is committed to expanding access to free and enriching community writing spaces.
+With experience teaching English at both the high school and undergraduate levels, she considers herself a lifelong learner with a deep passion for poetry, writing, and small press publishing.
+She believes that art fosters empathy and has made it her mission to promote creative accessibility throughout the Commonwealth.

 Ratcliffe's contributions have been recognized in various anthologies and journals: